 Downpipe options are many and varied.

-Steel As a standard round in 80mm diameter or custom made in a rectangular shape such as 100mm x 50mm, in prepainted coil steel of ColorCote MagnaFlow (formerly ZM8) and Zincalume.
+Steel As a standard round in 80mm diameter, in prepainted coil steel of ColorCote MagnaFlow (formerly ZM8) and Zincalume.
 Standard lengths are 3.2m long.
 Other lengths are subject to confirmation.
 Call 0800 DIMOND.

-Spiral welded pipe can be used on large commercial jobs especially where the downpipe passes through the building, resulting in a “pressurised” downpipe system.
+Spiral welded pipe (not supplied by Dimond) can be used on large commercial jobs especially where the downpipe passes through the building, resulting in a “pressurised” downpipe system.

-Dimond do not recommend using a fabricated lock-seamed downpipe such as is used on the rectangular shape in enclosed ceiling spaces and wall cavities.
+Dimond does not recommend using their fabricated lock-seamed downpipe, such as is used on the rectangular or round shape in enclosed ceiling spaces and wall cavities.

 115º round zinc elbow bends are available in standard colours for connecting the standard 80mm diameter downpipes together.
 The joint with the downpipe must be sealed and held with a minimum two 3mm aluminium rivets to each joint.

 Copper A similar range of sizes are available.
 Call 0800 DIMOND to confirm availability.
 The material is suitable for use where bends are required as the product can be mitre cut and the joint soldered.
 Zinc elbow bends must not be used due to dissimilar metal contact.

 Other materials subject to confirmation.
 Call 0800 DIMOND.